VerseMetaVerse/UnrealVerse/README.md

 These generally cost various amounts but can be used in any amount for any purpose as long as they are used with the Unreal Engine

+- One Earth to rule them all.
+A realistic high-fidelity asset with feature rich shaders for orbital scenes and truly cinematic Earth close ups.
+Easy customization directly from blueprint parameters. - https://www.unrealengine.com/marketplace/en-US/product/incredible-earth-80k
 - TO-BE-TESTED: EXTILE PLUS Non-repetitive tiling master materials Removes tiling repetition on any texture and create complex effects directly in material.
 (Extile was recently featured in the 2022 Venice Film Festival)  https://www.unrealengine.com/marketplace/en-US/product/extile-plus-non-repetitive-tiling-material YT: https://www.youtube.com/watch?v=6rOaPmDWCd0
 - TO-BE-TESTED: EasyFog from the same maker as EasyMapper (https://www.unrealengine.com/marketplace/en-US/product/easymapper) - https://www.unrealengine.com/marketplace/en-US/product/easyfog YT https://www.youtube.com/watch?v=CyRksVjviwg
 - TO-BE-TESTED: ProInstance Tools Plugin - same maker as "Blockout Tools" for procedural placement https://www.unrealengine.com/marketplace/en-US/product/proinstance-tools-plugin docs - https://dmkarpukhin.itch.io/proinstance-tools-plugin YT: https://www.youtube.com/watch?v=YYhLWI5Nl4E and https://www.youtube.com/watch?v=-teNQEs_aZE